-CME is regulated by the CFTC as U.S. Derivatives Clearing Organizations (DCO).
+CME is regulated by the CFTC as a U.S. Derivatives Clearing Organization (DCO).
 DCOs are required to maintain capital, as defined by the CFTC, in an amount at least equal to one year of projected operating expenses as well as cash, liquid securities, or a line of credit at least equal to six months of projected operating expenses.
-CME was designated by the Financial Stability Oversight Council as a systemically important DCO under Title VIII of Dodd-Frank.
-As a result, CME must comply with the requirements for financial resources and liquidity resources.
+CME was designated by the Financial Stability Oversight Council as a systemically important financial market utility under Title VIII of Dodd-Frank.
+As a result, CME must comply with CFTC regulations applicable to a systemically important DCO for financial resources and liquidity resources.
 CME is in compliance with all DCO financial requirements.